-accident report form "OL 316" to the DMV, the permit-holder must send that form to the CPUC as well.
+CCB asks the Commission to broaden its collection of data around safety incidents to include incidents such as when a passenger catches his or her hand in the door, or when a passenger is struck by a car while existing the vehicle.
+The CPUC currently does not capture that information from its permit-holders.
+Currently the CPUC requires that any time one of its permit-holders submit the accident report form "OL 316" to the DMV, the permit-holder must send that form to the CPUC as well.
 The DMV created the OL 316 specifically to capture information about traffic incidents involving autonomous vehicles.

-CCB asks whether the two-way communication link will be accessible to passengers with disabilities.
+CCB asks whether the two-way communication link will be accessible to passengers with disabilities.177

 As part of their quarterly reports, permit holders for both the drivered and driverless deployment programs must report data quarterly with the totals of complaints and incidents, the causes of those incidents, and the amounts paid to any party in each incident (if the amount is known by the permit holder).
 CPED, in collaboration with stakeholders, will develop a standard to identify and categorize these complaints and incidents.
 Additionally, permit holders must alert the CPUC any time they notify the DMV of a safety incident.
-Currently, participants in the AV pilot programs must simultaneously transmit to the Commission any collision reports required by DMV regulations.
-The Commission emphasizes that this includes not just form OL 316, but also form SR-1.
-SR-1 forms are required whenever "someone is killed, injured, or property damage exceeds \$1,000" and each party involved must submit an SR-1.
-These categories cover the type of incidents referenced by CCB.
+Currently, requirement that companies must record (but not share) all communications between the passenger and the remote operator.